HanneAga/RockPaperScissors/README.md

 RockPaperScissors

-I made this project to practice typescript and React.
+I made this project to practice Typescript and React.
-This is my first typescript project.
-I will add animations soon.
+This is my first Typescript project.
+Animation is made with framer motion.